A Look Back at American Bank & Trust

 The Hand County State Bank of Miller was purchased and added to the operation June 1, 2000.
 Construction of a new bank building in Wessington Springs was completed in 2000.
 A new branch was opened in Huron April 1, 2002 and the bank's name was changed to American Bank & Trust.

 In July 2006 American Bank & Trust opened their 7th branch location at the Huron Wal-Mart.
 An expansion project to the Huron Branch was also underway in 2006 and was completed in May 2007.
 At this time American Trust Insurance was opened in the existing bank building and the bank was moved into the new addition.

-In October 2011 Peoples State Bank in De Smet merges with American Bank & Trust, becoming the 8th location.
+In October 2011 Peoples State Bank in De Smet merged with American Bank & Trust, becoming the 8th location.

-American Bank & Trust currently has 90 employees in 8 branch locations in 7 communities including Wessington Springs, Alpena, Mellette, Miller, Wolsey, Huron and De Smet with assets of over $350 million.
+American Bank & Trust currently has 90 employees in 8 branch locations in 7 communities including Wessington Springs, Alpena, Mellette, Miller, Wolsey, Huron, De Smet, and Pierre with assets of over $600 million.